SHOWING A COMMITMENT TO THE NEXT GENERATION OF YOUNG, DIVERSE MEDIA PROFESSIONALS

 Nonetheless, his parents continue to push and motivate him not to give up.

 He attended St. Mary's University, where he earned a Bachelor's degree in speech communication before later earning a Master's degree from the Columbia University Graduate School of Journalism.

 Fast forward several decades later, and Quiñones is perhaps the most recognizable Latino journalist in all of the United States.

 Upon receiving the Lifetime Achievement Award, Quiñones dedicated it to his parents, Maria and Bruno Quiñones, whom he said, “no doubt are smiling down from heaven beaming with orgullo… tremendous pride.”

 Setting a Great Example

 To close the evening, Kianni Figuereo provided an inspiring closing remark.

-As the first-ever Félix Varela Fellow in 2021, she has accomplished what these six new fellows are looking to accomplish during their year-long fellowship.
+As the Félix Varela Fellow in 2021, she has accomplished what these six new fellows are looking to accomplish during their year-long fellowship.

 Growing up in North Philadelphia, as a first-generation Dominican-American, Figuereo rarely saw people on the news reporting on her community who looked like her or came from the same neighborhood.